reghbali/pyalfe/README.md

 To enable `Greedy`, the [latest version](https://sourceforge.net/projects/greedy-reg/files/latest/download) should be installed on your system and the binary should be on on your path.

-If `Greedy` is not installed on your system you can install PyALFE with Ants support.
+If `Greedy` is not installed on your system, you can install PyALFE with Ants support.
 Ants registration does not perform as well as greedy.

 ### Convert3D
 For image processing task PyALFE can work with `Convert3D` or python native library `Nilearn`.
 To enable `Convert3D`, the [latest version](https://sourceforge.net/projects/c3d/files/latest/download) should be installed on your system and the binary should be on on your path.